frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/human-resources-reports.md

 ## 1. Monthly Attendance Sheet

 Report Shows monthly attendance on setting mandatory filters.
-There are different abbreviation for different Attendance status:
+There are different abbreviations for different Attendance statuses:

 1. P - Present
 2. A - Absent